jpdante/HtcSharp/README.md

 ```

 #### Optional Args
-*   daemon-mode - Causes the server to run in daemon mode by disabling console input.
+*   daemon-mode - Force the server to run in daemon mode by disabling console input (It is strictly necessary if used as a service in linux as in systemd).
 *   "../HtcConfig.json" - Specifies the path where the server can get the configuration file.

 ## Configuration